<< Yesterday

 1984 In a nationally televised game, Cubs' second baseman Ryne Sandberg hits a leadoff solo home run in the ninth off Cardinal reliever Bruce Sutter to tie the score 9-9, then hits a two-run, two-out homer in the tenth, knotting the game at 11.
 Chicago wins the Wrigley Field contest, 12-11, in the next frame on an RBI single by Dave Owen.

 1986 Including leaving the bases full in four of the nine innings, the Braves establish a National League record, stranding 18 runners.
-However, enough Atlanta players cross the plate to give the team a 6-5 victory over L.A. at Dodger Stadium.
+However, enough Atlanta players cross the plate to give the team a 6-5 victory over the Dodgers in Los Angeles.

 1993 At the Kingdome, Jay Buhner becomes the first player in Mariners' history to hit for the cycle.
 The right fielder triples in the 14th inning to complete the task, scoring the winning run in the team's 8-7 victory over the A's.